 Training the Next Generation of Regulatory Science Researchers

-Conduct and disseminate regulatory science research focused on improving efficiency and accessibility of new therapeutics using data science and systems engineering approaches
+Conduct and disseminate regulatory science research focused on improving efficiency and accessibility of new therapeutics and other medical products

-Promote awareness about regulatory science through CRS events, didactic sessions, and workshops
+Build a community around regulatory science through events, didactic sessions, and workshops

-Foster collaborations with the FDA and other stakeholders in therapeutics development
+Foster collaborations with the FDA and other stakeholders in therapeutic and medical product development

 Our fellowship program attracts scientists from diverse backgrounds who are passionate about developing novel approaches in regulatory science to improve medical product development.
 Fellows work with mentors at Harvard and MIT to develop research projects focused on regulatory science challenges with broad applications to medicine and public health.
 A subset of our fellows partner directly with FDA scientists on high priority projects identified by the agency.